LOTENSIN 10 (Lotensin 10 mg)

 Pill imprint LOTENSIN 10 has been identified as Lotensin 10 mg.

 Lotensin is used in the treatment of high blood pressure; diabetic kidney disease; left ventricular dysfunction; heart failure and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Lotensin 10 mg is not subject to the Controlled Substances Act.
+Lotensin 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - LOTENSIN 10

 - Angiotensin converting enzyme inhibitors